 As when using a relational or object database, getting the data design right for your particular application is critical.
 The relations between discrete pieces of data is of special importance.
 When doing this design work, we can offer a few bits of wisdom:

-2. Thus, in most applications it is desirable to encapsulate only one application entity within a single data model.
+) on each keystroke, there will be a distinct event saved in Convergence for each character added or deleted.
+Generally, this level of granularity is beneficial for both keeping any connected users up to date on what's changing AND allowing for very precise undo and history playback capabilities. - Thus, in most applications it is desirable to encapsulate only one application entity within a single data model.
 This allows for a cleaner history of changes and makes features like undo and historical playback much easier.

-4. There is currently no concept of foreign keys linking different RealTimeModels.
-Typically, consumers will use GUIDs for model IDs and just add a key-value pair somewhere within the JSON tree whose value is the RealTimeModel ID of the related model.
+s.
+Typically, consumers will use GUIDs for model IDs and just add a key-value pair somewhere within the JSON tree whose value is theRealTimeModel

 See the Real Time Models page for additional information.